abemscac/pies-doc/docs/vue3/ref-or-reactive.md

 *So... which one should I use to declare reactive values, `ref()` or `reactive()`?*

 We're finally here!
-This is probably the most commonly asked question when it comes to Vue 3.
+This is probably the most commonly asked question in Vue 3.

-We'll try to answer this question based on the type of argument, but all in all the conclusion is:
+We'll try to answer this question by explaining how these two functions work, then decide which one should we use based on the type of argument.
+But all in all the conclusion is:

 - For primitive values, `ref()` is recommended.
-- For functions, neither `ref()` nor `reactive()` is recommended; just use `let` or `var` if it isn't constant.
+- For functions, neither `ref()` nor `reactive()` is recommended; just use `let`, `var`, or `const` — whichever is best for you.
 - For any other type of values, either `ref()` or `reactive()` is fine.

 ## How `ref()` and `reactive()` Work